 In addition, many existing sewers, manholes, storm drain structures and side sewers in this area are very old and deteriorated or undersized and should be replaced soon.
 Approximately 12,000 feet of old combined sewer main and 500 side sewers could be replaced by this project.
 Most of these collection sewers are located in alleys.
 Work would be primarily by open-cut methods.

 Streets that are impacted by the construction work are likely to be replaced with full-width asphalt paving including new curbs and sidewalks where necessary.
 Some streets may be patched and overlayed.
 Alleys will re-paved with full-width asphalt.
+Click the link to view an exhibit showing the proposed restoration work for the Phase 1 project.

 Control Combined Sewer Overflows (CSO):